General Class Policies

 Unless otherwise indicated by the instructor, all work must be individual.
 Collusion (working with another student or tutor without authorization) or plagiarism (use of another’s ideas, data, statements, or other work without acknowledgment and/or extensive use of another’s ideas, data, statements, or other work with only minimal acknowledgment) will not be tolerated.

 Students who violate these policies may be formally charged with academic misconduct through the Office of Community Standards.
 The minimum penalty in such cases will be an F in the course.
 As university regulations stipulate, students guilty of academic misconduct may also be suspended or expelled.
-Judicial procedures are described in the Student Resource Handbook (Procedures for Adjudicating Alleged Academic Conduct Infractions beginning on page 19).
+Judicial procedures are described in the section of the Academic Catalog and Student Handbook titled, Adjudicating Alleged Academic Conduct Infractions.

 Plagiarism Detection Software